ovh/docs/pages/public_cloud/compute/security_group_private_network/guide.en-gb.md

 ---
-title: Managing firewall rules and port security on networks using OpenStack CLI
+title: Managing firewall rules and port security on networks using OpenStack CLI (including Metal Instances limitations)
-excerpt: Find out how security groups work on Public Cloud
+excerpt: Find out how security groups work on Public Cloud and their limitations on Metal Instances
-updated: 2023-03-13
+updated: 2024-09-26
 ---

 ## Objective